MaudDibb/Manda/README.md

 - save. this stores the current session into localstorage
 - toggle guide lines. hit the g key to toggle the radial lines on/off
 - hide the toolbox. hit t key to hide/restore the toolbox
+- zero center. hit c key to set center of radials to 0,0

 # how is it so fast?
 Im using a clever trick where the current set is rendered into an offscreen canvas (not using offscreen api, just noticed that) and copying that into the onscreen canvas on refresh.
 The cursor and radial lines are the only things drawn in realtime.